 Alan has been able to represent Great Britain on the international stage a huge number of times with great success.
 He is a two time World Championship medallist with a silver medal in 2014 and a bronze in 2015.
 In addition to these world championship medals Alan was able to add a gold medal at the 2015 European championships.

-While at UEL he was able to win both EUSA and BUCS gold medals in 2012 whilst being one of UEL’s first rowing scholars.
+While at UEL he won both EUSA and BUCS gold medals in 2012 whilst being one of UEL's first rowing scholars.
 He studied an MSc in Development Psychology.

 Andrew Burns - Judo

 Andrew is a hugely successful athlete who has competed in a high volume of international competitions.
-During his extremely successful career he has been able to accumulate 8 Judo World Cup medals and 6 Judo European Cup medals.
+During his extremely successful career he has accumulated eight Judo World Cup medals and six Judo European Cup medals.
 Additionally in the 2014 Glasgow Commonwealth Games he was able to win a Bronze medal in the under 90kg weight class.